PurpleKingdomGames/indigo/tooling/elm-scala/elm-meets-scala.md

 Elm's solution to the problem is to use Ports.

 Ports are little holes in Elm that allow messages to flow to and from JavaScript.
 This allows communication without breaking guarantees.
+The main thing to know about this process is that i

 Elm ensures that if there is going to be an error, it never make it into the Elm part of the codebase, meaning that you can focus all your debugging efforts on the JS side of the fence.